wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-validation.md

    The sender should have enough funds to pay the fee.
 If a sponsored asset is used for the fee, the sponsor's balance is also checked.

-   Depending on the type of transaction, the sender should have enough asset for transfer or exchange or for payments attached to the Invoke Script transaction.
+   Depending on the type of transaction, the sender should have enough asset for transfer or for payments attached to the Invoke Script transaction.
+Order senders in the Exchange transaction should have enough funds to exchange.

 5. For an Invoke Script transaction:

    5.1.
 Calculation of the result of dApp callable function.